AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 FYI:

 Another option is to self-insure your vehicles.
-However, that will require depositing $35,000 either in cash with the Department of Motor Vehicles (DMV) or in a surety bond from a California-licensed business.
+However, that will require a $35,000 cash deposit with the DMV or in a surety bond from a California-licensed business.
 Call 916-657-6520 to learn more about self-insurance.

 How to Save

-Finding truly cheap car insurance in California may be next to impossible with a DUI on your record, but here are some ways you can keep your premium as low as possible.
+Finding cheap car insurance in California may be next to impossible with a DUI on your record, but here are some ways to keep your premium as low as possible.

-1. Get minimum coverage.
+• Get minimum coverage.
 California’s minimum car insurance requirement includes liability insurance only in the amounts of $15,000/$30,000/$5,000.
-Buying liability coverage only will be the least expensive option, but keep in mind that it will not pay for any of your or your passengers’ bodily injuries or deaths or your property damage.
-For that, you’d need medical payments and collision coverage, which will add to your car insurance premium.
+Buying liability coverage only will be the least expensive option, but keep in mind that it will not pay for any of your or your passengers’ bodily injuries, deaths or property damage.
+You’d need medical payments and collision coverage, which will add to your car insurance premium.

-2. Bundle multiple policies.
-You can save money on multiple policies by bundling them under the same provider.
+• Bundle multiple policies.
+You can save money by bundling policies, such as home and car, under the same provider.

-3. Ask for discounts.
-You may be eligible for discounts for actions as simple as enrolling in paperless billing or usage-based insurance for low-mileage drivers.
+• Ask for discounts.
+You may be eligible for discounts for enrolling in paperless billing or usage-based insurance for low-mileage drivers.
 Ask your insurance agent for ways to save.

 Recap

-Finding high-risk car insurance is always possible in California due to the state’s assigned risk pool.
-That being said, you’ll definitely pay more than you would with a clean driving record.
-To keep your car insurance premium low and avoid penalties, make sure your BAC is under 0.08 percent if you’re 21 or over, or under 0.01 percent for those under 21, before you drive.
+To keep your car insurance premium low and avoid penalties, make sure your BAC is under 0.08 percent if you’re 21 or over, or under 0.01 percent if under 21, before you drive.
 Additionally, avoid reckless driving in any form, and make sure you have proof of insurance anytime you drive.

 Frequently Asked Questions

-While California has strict license suspensions and revocations following a DUI conviction, it is lax when it comes to fines and imprisonment.
-For example, no matter the offense number, fines will be between $390 and $1,000, and the maximum imprisonment is only a year, even with fourth and subsequent DUI offenses.
+While California has tough license suspensions and revocations following a DUI conviction, it is lax when it comes to fines and imprisonment.
+For example, no matter the offense number, fines will be between $390 and $1,000, and the maximum imprisonment is one year for first and second offenses.
+Imprisonment time increases to three years after the third and subsequent DUI offenses.
 Plus, each offense will add only two points to your driver’s license, which is relatively minimal.

 How do you get a DUI dismissed in California?